vaidehi8913/burer-monteiro/README.md

 ### Run the project locally

 When editing the project, it is useful to run it locally.
-To run the project locally run
+To run the project locally, run

     npm start

 from the top level directory.
+This automatically pop up a version running locally.
+If you aren't seeing it, trying going to

+    localhost:3000/burer-monteiro

+in your browser.

 ### Edit the code